JDingo/person-app-front/README.md

 ## Description
 The frontend provides a user interface for the Person App.
 The project files have been structured according to components.

 The frontend uses TypeScript and React.
+State management is built with React Hooks and Context.
 Styling is made with the combination of `CSS`, `styled-components` and `react-icons`.
 The frontend uses `axios` to communicate with the backend.

 The backend can be found here: [Backend]()